darling0908/DBFN/README.md

 ![Logo](./images/DBFN.png)EACB is implemented in `EACB.py` and TFEB is implemented in `TFEB.py`.
 # Run
 Run the `train.py` file to start training the network, and `config.py` is the configuration of relevant parameters.

+If you need to load pre-trained weights, enter `python train.py --pre weights/best.pth` in the console.
 # Other
 Where `CrossValidationDataLoader.py` file performs the cross validation division of the dataset and `augm.py` is the data preprocessing operation.